Click here and press the right key for the next slide (or swipe left)

 here's aisha and alfie and they're raising money by running 10k

-for some reason if you agree to run a fairly small amount of distance people will give you money
+for some reason if you agree to run a fairly small amount of distance

 (It’s a bit like Britain’s current approach to funding the NHS.)